Real-Dev-Squad/todo-frontend/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-To build your app for production:
+To build your app for production (also build storybook in the `out` directory):

 ```sh
 pnpm build